 Making authentic cowboy steaks is really easy.
 When I asked Bryan Keith, the Grill Master from Pinnacle Peak Steak House if he had any additional tips he said, “Put some love in it!”

 The Moist Maker is inspired by “The One Where Ross Loses it Over a Sandwich.”
 My version uses leftover dinner rolls instead of bread.

 Recipe for Shakshuka made with leftover Thanksgiving stuffing.
 Be sure to make extra-extra stuffing for Thanksgiving so that you can make my Skillet Stuffing Shakshuka the next morning with the “leftovers”

 This recipe was originally developed for TasteCooking.com.
-It’s quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.
+This pasta is quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.

 How to make a healthier tuna noodle casserole.